 - Create unique timing devices to correspond to each of your timing points.

 It is very important that each timing device has a different name, even though the same line and controller are being used to collect the data.

 - Your finished setup may look something like this:

-It is not necessary to set the timing devices as lapped when you create the devices.
+It is not necessary to use MID when you create the devices.
 The RMG file will automatically apply the correct read occurrence to the correct timing device.

 Creating an RMG File